AztecProtocol/aztec-v1-specification/README.md

 | 0x60   | -      | metaData | bytes | custom metaData associated with note |

 ### metaData
 `metaData` is a general purpose data field for notes.
-It is not used by the logic of AZTEC zero-knowlege proof validators, but instead contains implementation and application specific information and is broadcast by events involving a note.
+It is not used by the logic of AZTEC zero-knowlege proof validators, but instead contains implementation and application specific information that is broadcast by events involving a note.

 The metaData schema has a default component and then an additional `customData` component that can be set if the associated functionality is required.
-By default, it is populated with the ephemeral key whichcan be used to recover a note viewing key (see below).
-Additional custom data can be appended by calling `note.setMetaData()`, resulting in a schema as below:
+By default, it is populated with the ephemeral key which can be used to recover a note viewing key (see below).
+Additional custom data can be appended by calling `note.setMetaData()`, which in the current AZTEC implementation allows: IES encrypted viewing keys, addresses approved to view the note and arbitrary app data to be appended.
+This results in a schema as below:

 | Offset | Length | Name | Type | Description |
 | --- | --- | --- | --- | --- |